kyma-project/community/concepts/observability-strategy/strategy.md

 - **Custom output protocols can be integrated**: Users can have custom transformation from the supported protocol, usually with additional operational effort (like running a dedicated Otel Collector sidecar or deployment in the users' Namespace).
 Furthermore, Kyma offers typical output plugins of the used collector technology as part of a pipeline definition; however, only with limited support.
 - **Blueprints are fully integrated**: Blueprints for local backend deployments are integrated with the used pipeline mechanism, so that they work instantly.

+## Conclusion

+Kyma's new focus in the observability area is to support the users in getting their telemetry data into an external system in a reliable, effortless, and vendor-neutral way.
+Hereby, integration of an in-cluster solution is just one option.
+With the new approach, Kyma users get the flexibility to pick the solution fitting to their needs.

 ## Execution

 The outlined strategy shifts the Kyma observability stack heavily, and the transformation process must be executed stepwise by priorities:

 1. [**Configurable Logging**](https://github.com/kyma-project/kyma/issues/11236): Introduce a configurable log collector and support log pipeline configurations at runtime with focus on the SAP ecosystem as MVP.
 Accessing application logs is the first and most common way of troubleshooting applications and is the minimal feature that users expect.
-2. **Transform Kiali component into a blueprint**: Kiali is a very valuable tool for visualizing the Istio service mesh.
+2. [**Transform Kiali component into a blueprint**](https://github.com/kyma-project/kyma/issues/15412): Kiali is a very valuable tool for visualizing the Istio service mesh.
 It is based and fully dependent on Istio metrics from Prometheus and the Kubernetes APIServer, and brings integrations into Jaeger and Grafana.
 It is very specific to that toolset and must run within the cluster.
 The effort of providing a scalable HA setup fitting all usage scenarios is too high and distracts from the new focus of the Kyma observability stack.
 Thus, the Kiali component must be transformed into a blueprint based on the upstream kiali-operator Helm chart, providing a `values.yaml` file with instant integration.
 This step has high priority because it has no further dependency, low investment, and reduces maintenance efforts.
 3. [**Configurable Tracing**](https://github.com/kyma-project/kyma/issues/11231): Switch the official trace propagation protocol to [W3C-tracecontext](https://www.w3.org/TR/trace-context/), and introduce a configurable trace collector based on OTLP.
 4. **Transform Tracing component into a blueprint**: The tracing component bundles a Jaeger-all-in-one installation pre-integrated with Kyma's Istio, Serverless, and Eventing components.
 The bundle has a very lightweight setup that is mainly for demo purposes.
 It should be turned into a blueprint to save maintenance efforts.
 In the same step, Kyma must be adjusted to leverage Istio's telemetry API so that the telemetry can be activated at runtime.
 5. [**Configurable Monitoring**](https://github.com/kyma-project/kyma/issues/13079): Introduce a configurable metrics collector that instantly scrapes all annotated workloads and supports the shipment of the metrics with a pipeline configuration.
 To cover a lot of providers instantly, the focus is on integrations based on OTLP.
 After logs, metrics are the next important feature to gain insights into distributed applications.
 6. **Transform Logging component into a blueprint**: As soon as the application logs can be out-streamed to external systems, Kyma can choose alternatives for the in-cluster logging solution.
 The Loki stack (Loki and Grafana) can be turned into a blueprint with the advantage of using the latest Loki versions (solving the license problem).
 Again, users get instant integration with the upstream Loki Helm chart and a provided `values.yaml` file.
 7. **Transform the Monitoring component into a blueprint**: After finishing the configurable monitoring story, there is a good way to instrument and collect metrics of workloads independently of the Prometheus Operator stack.
 Now Kyma can introduce a blueprint to turn the actual Prometheus storage and Grafana visualization into a self-hosted component.
 Kyma-specific Grafana dashboards might be still bundled and maintained.
 All other dashboards are anyway based on the upstream kube-prometheus-stack, on which the monitoring blueprint will be based.